Doulet-Media/Doulet-Media-OGS-Group/TERMS AND CONDITIONS.md

 - **Warning and Expulsion Policy**:
   - If a user **joins and is expelled from a private tournament twice**, they will be **expelled from the group** entirely.
   - Repeat offenses after expulsion will result in further consequences, including potentially making the group private, requiring admin approval for membership, and banning the user permanently.
+- **Public Group Note**: As of March 5, 2025, the Doulet Media OGS Group is now **PUBLIC**!
+Anyone is welcome to join and enjoy playing Go with us!
+However, please avoid joining tournaments marked with **(No join)** to prevent any issues that could lead to bans by the admin team.

 ### Example Incident
-- The member **PBI Supreme Club** ([profile link](https://online-go.com/player/1362763/) joined and was expelled from a private tournament twice.
+- The member **PBI Supreme Club** ([profile link](https://online-go.com/player/1362763/)) joined and was expelled from a private tournament twice.
 As a result, they were expelled from the group.
   - Further infractions by the same member will result in stricter measures, as outlined above.

 ---